tum-ens/pyGRETA/doc/User_manual.rst

 Recommended workflow
 --------------------
-The script is designed to be modular and split into four main modules: 1. input_maps, 2. potential, 3. time_series, and 4. regression.
+The script is designed to be modular and split into four main modules: 1. :mod:`lib.input_maps`, 2. :mod:`lib.potential`, 3. :mod:`lib.time_series`, and 4. :mod:`lib.regression`.

 ..
 WARNING:: The outputs of each module, serve as inputs to the following module.
 Therefore, a user will have to run the script sequentially.